dmd-program/dmd-400-sp17/concept-development.md

 # Concept development

 A concept is a core idea (or set of ideas) that signify basic values, motivations and practices inherent in a project.
 A project lacking strong concept development tends to be shallow and without regard for cultural and community contexts, which will become apparent during discussion and critique.
+Projects based on a strong concept tend to be deemed

 ## Approaches